estelsmith/ci-ansible/README.md

 # ci-ansible

-Ansible pre-installed in an alpine linux image.
+Ansible pre-installed in an alpine linux image for use in CI pipelines.